markjr/Intelligence-over-DNS/README.md

 addresses.
 Over time, it has increasingly been used to publish additional metadata.

-Back in 2018, I wrote in my book:
+Back in 2018, I wrote in opening to my book Managing Mission Critical Domains & DNS:

 > "There is also another aspect of the DNS, which has emerged relatively
 > recently, that takes it beyond a protocol simply for mapping names to